(I may earn a small commission from the products mentioned in this post.)

 Customers commented that it worked great for post-operations and solid for people over 6 feet tall.
-The reviews are superb and I like that it holds the leg in place.
+The reviews are superb and I like the fact that it holds the leg in place.

 When I was using regular pillows my leg often fell off the pillows.
 I was constantly readjusting pillows to keep my leg on top.

-This is the one I’d get if I had surgery again.
+I would probably buy this one if I had surgery again.

 #3 Restorology Elevating Leg Rest Pillow